CircuitSetup/Remote/README.md

 A video of an early proof-of-concept is [here](https://www.facebook.com/61553801874212/videos/1047035620236271/) (note that the hardware shown isn't even in prototype stage).

 Firmware features:
-- [Wireless communication](#connecting-a-time-circuits-display) with [Time Circuits Display](https://tcd.out-a-ti.me); when (fake) powered up by "ON/OFF" switch, the Remote will take over speed control on the TCD.
+- [Wireless communication](#connecting-a-time-circuits-display) with [Time Circuits Display](https://tcd.out-a-ti.me); when (fake) powered up by "ON/OFF" switch, the Remote will take over speed control on the TCD-connected speedo.
 - Elevator stick on actual Futaba remote control used for throttle control, like in the movie.
 The throttle can increase or decrease speed, in five steps.
-When the speed on the TCD reaches 88mph, a time travel is triggered.
+When the speed on the TCD's speedo reaches 88mph, a time travel is triggered.
 - Optional [coasting](#-coasting-when-throttle-in-neutral), optional [auto-throttle](#-auto-throttle)
 - Supports controlling the Futaba's power LED and battery level meter (static display only, no actual battery level display)
 - Movie-accurate "Stop" light and stop switch behavior